Connect Shopify to Back-mund

 TL;DR checklist

-Back-mund PIMback-mund.humanji.se/admin/api → Connection.
+partners.shopify.com/dashboard): create a new app named Back-mund PIMback-mund.humanji.se/admin/api → Connection.
 Green panel = done.1.
 Pre-flight

 What you need before starting

-2. Create the Custom App
+2. Create the app in Dev Dashboard

 - Name it

-Back-mund PIM - Click Create app
+Back-mund PIM - Click Create

-3. Configure Admin API scopes
+3. Configure URLs

-On the new app's page, click the Configuration tab → Configure under Admin API integration.
+Still on Configuration → Admin API integration → Configure.
 Enable exactly these seven scopes:

 | Scope | Why Back-mund needs it |